Openmacro/openmacro/README.md

 ```shell
 macro --switch "amor:1.0.0"
 ```
+> [!NOTE]
-> Note: All profiles are isolated.
+> All profiles are isolated.
 LTM from different profiles and versions are not shared.

 To view all available profiles run:
 ```shell